dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

-# Empty UI Libraries temmplate for completing the tasks
+# Empty UI Libraries template for completing the tasks

 There are three tasks to be completed.
 The first one is required for the next two as it sets up the routing to reach the pages.